SUMMER AT NEW ROADS

 Each camper receives a free camp shirt!

-Get ready for an all new wellness intensive summer class!
+Get ready for an all-new wellness-intensive summer class!
 New Roads is on the move of leading its students in health and fitness.
-In this class students will have the opportunity to fill in their curiosity about a variety of ways to lead a healthy lifestyle.
+In this class, students will have the opportunity to fill in their curiosity about a variety of ways to lead a healthy lifestyle.
 Students will have the chance to learn new ways to strengthen their mental and physical muscles.
 We will cover nutrition and health by exploring our environment.
 Exploring all facets of fitness will be held on and off campus.
 Some events include; Beach workouts, hiking, visiting different fitness spots, stair workouts, games, grocery visits, and a few other surprises.
-New Roads looks forward to building up this generation into becoming leaders that can make a difference in how our nation improves its total health lifestyle.
+New Roads looks forward to building up this generation into becoming leaders who can make a difference in how our nation improves its total health lifestyle.

 Times: Monday - Friday, 9:00 AM - 3:00 PM